Best Bologna Porticoes: Stroll Through History

 Portico della Morte with Nanni bookshop

-11. The intellectual: Libreria Nanni - Via dei Musei
+11. The Intellectual: Libreria Nanni - Via dei Musei

-12. The one with the arrows: Casa Isolani - Strada Maggiore
+12. The One With the Arrows: Casa Isolani - Strada Maggiore

 Tall, time-worn, wooden columns and a secret: three arrows were stuck in the ceiling during a failed kidnap mission, back in the 15th century.
-Bunches of people are looking upwards every day to count them all.

 [Photo credits: Giovanni Racca, Lorenzo Gaudenzi, moke076, Davide Alberani]